cachapa/tudo/README.md

 ![tudo](tudo.svg)

-To-do lists are supposed to be easy, yet everyone seems to be making them complicated.
-You just want to write down a simple shopping list but then find yourself dealing with user accounts, permissions, roles, ads, autocompleters, AI helpers, location-based services, user tracking, etc.

-tudo is an experiment on simple, private, yet synchronized to-do lists.
+tudo is an experiment on simple, private, synchronized to-do lists.

 ## Try it out